Mask and Restore: Blind Backdoor Defense at Test Time with Masked Autoencoder: Abstract

 \section{Abstract}

-Deep neural networks are vulnerable to backdoor attacks, where an adversary maliciously manipulates the model behavior through overlaying images with special triggers.
-Existing backdoor defense methods often require accessing a few validation data and model parameters, which are impractical in many real-world applications, \eg, when the model is provided as a cloud service.
-In this paper, we address the practical task of blind backdoor defense at test time, in particular for black-box models.
-The true label of every test image needs to be recovered on the fly from the hard label predictions of a suspicious model.
-The heuristic trigger search in image space, however, is not scalable to complex triggers or high image resolution.
-We circumvent such barrier by leveraging generic image generation models, and propose a framework of \emph{Blind Defense with Masked AutoEncoder} (BDMAE).
-It uses the image structural similarity and label consistency between the test image and MAE restorations to detect possible triggers.
-The detection result is refined by considering the topology of triggers.
-We obtain a purified test image from restorations for making prediction.
-Our approach is blind to the model architectures, trigger patterns or image benignity.
-Extensive experiments on multiple datasets with different backdoor attacks validate its effectiveness and generalizability.
-Code is available at \url{https://github.com/tsun/BDMAE}.
+Deep neural networks are vulnerable to backdoor attacks, where an adversary manipulates the model behavior through overlaying images with special triggers.
+Existing backdoor defense methods often require accessing a few validation data and model parameters, which is impractical in many real-world applications, \eg, when the model is provided as a cloud service.
+In this paper, we address the practical task of blind backdoor defense at test time, in particular for local attacks and black-box models.
+The true label of every test image needs to be recovered on the fly from a suspicious model regardless of image benignity.
+We consider test-time image purification that incapacitates local triggers while keeping semantic contents intact.
+Due to diverse trigger patterns and sizes, the heuristic trigger search can be unscalable.
+We circumvent such barrier by leveraging the strong reconstruction power of generative models, and propose \emph{Blind Defense with Masked AutoEncoder} (BDMAE).
+BDMAE detects possible local triggers using image structural similarity and label consistency between the test image and MAE restorations.
+The detection results are then refined by considering trigger topology.
+Finally, we fuse MAE restorations adaptively into a purified image for making prediction.
+Extensive experiments under different backdoor settings validate its effectiveness and generalizability.